dudung/kuno/README.md

 texts, notes, scripts, codes kuno (have not been used)

+## caution
+All histories are mixed up and repeated.
+Can not find a better way.
+Just copy without history.

 ## clone source repo to merge
 ```bash
 $ git clone https://github.com/dudung/ele-phys